pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/resources/hp-strats-for-races.md

 | 25+   | BB if you have it, otherwise HA        |

 #### S.S.
 ANNE RIVAL (RATICATE)
+- note: one boost HA is 61.4% and Two boosts, HA is 100%

 | HP    | Standard Strategy    | Alternate Strategy        |
 | ----- | -------------------- | ------------------------- |
 | 1-12  | Potion               | MP on 7-12 hp (risk)      |